note96e/thorium/doc/buildguide.md

 - Case (2)
 - Switch Plate (2)

 You can download Fusion 360 files (.f3d) and STEP files.
 https://github.com/note96e/thorium/tree/main/case
-STEP files can be ordered from JLCPCB (Black Resin is recommended).
+STEP files can be used to order PCBs from JLCPCB (Black Resin is recommended).

 ### PCB (Thickness: 1.6mm)
 You can download KiCAD7 data.